 - 1 tablespoon dijon mustard

-- Place the ham in a dish or on a tray with a lipped edge.
-In a bowl, mix together 1/4 cup bourbon, 1/4 cup apple cider, 1 cup packed brown sugar, the dijon mustard, and 1/4 teaspoon clove.
+- Prep.
+Place the ham in a baking dish or on a tray with a lipped edge.
+In a bowl, mix together ¼ cup bourbon, ¼ cup apple cider, 1 cup packed brown sugar, 1 tablespoon dijon mustard, and ¼ teaspoon clove.
 Once combined, rub it over the ham and in between the layers.

-- In the liner/pan of an 8-quart Instant Pot, pour 3/4 cup cider and 1/4 cup bourbon.
-Transfer the ham to the Instant Pot and any juices that may have collected on the dish or tray.
-Close the lid and set the Instant Pot on manual ‘Pressure Cooker’ for 15 minutes on high pressure .
-Make sure the release valve is sealed.
+- Cook.
+Pour ¾ cup cider and ¼ cup bourbon into the pan of the 8-quart instant pot.
+Place the ham to the Instant Pot and pour any juices that may have collected on the dish or tray into the pressure cooker.
+Close the lid, seal, and set on manual cook for 15 minutes on high pressure.
+Natural or quick release can be used to vent the pressure after cooking.

-- After cooking manually release and transfer the ham to a dish or tray with a lip.
-In a bowl, combine 1/2 cup packed light brown sugar, 1 tablespoon apple cider, and 1/4 teaspoon close.
+- Add the glaze.
+Transfer the ham to a baking dish or tray with a lip.
+In a bowl, combine ½ cup packed light brown sugar, 1 tablespoon apple cider, and ¼ teaspoon clove.
 The mixture should be a slurry-type thickness.
 Rub the brown sugar slurry all over the ham.
 Using a kitchen blow torch, caramelize the glaze on the outside of the ham.

 - Traditional broiler method: Preheat the broiler on high while the ham is cooking.
 Line a baking sheet or dish with a lipped edge with foil.
 Spray the foil with cooking spray or rub lightly with oil.
 After the Instant Pot releases pressure and is safe to open, transfer the ham to the foil.
-Rub with the glaze and broil o n high for 5 to 10 minutes.
+Rub with the glaze and broil on high for 5 to 10 minutes until the sugars in the glaze start to caramelize.